sinbad/StevesUEHelpers/doc/InputImage.md

 You can leave this blank if you set Binding Type to "Key".

+### Device Preference

+When using an Action or Axis Name, which device to prefer to show the image for where there are multiple mappings.
+The default is "Auto", which means:

+1. Gamepad, if the last used device was gamepad
+2. If an Action (button/key), prefer Keyboard over Mouse buttons
+3. If an Axis, prefer Mouse over Keyboard

 ### Key

 If you don't want the InputImage to look up an action, but want to manually specify